DiscordInjections/Plugins-ThisIsCompletlyDeprecatedDontUseOrElseYouWillBeIgnored-/SlugMod/README.md

 # SlugMod

+## This plugin is now depricated now that DiscordInjections serves a build-in commands system.

 You should place this file in the `Plugins` folder of the DiscordInjections project.

 This requires JQuery and the `fuzzy` NPM module.